biopragmatics/bioversions/docs/index.md

 ## Database Updates

 The database is automatically updated daily thanks to scheduled workflows in GitHub Actions.
-The workflow's configuration can be found [here](https://github.com/cthoyt/bioversions/blob/main/.github/workflows/update.yml).
+The workflow's configuration can be found [here](https://github.com/cthoyt/bioversions/blob/main/.github/workflows/update.yml) and the last run can be seen [here](https://github.com/cthoyt/bioversions/actions?query=workflow%3A%22Update+Database%22).